Try the UK’s no.1 CBD

 CBD edibles and supplements are a great way of, well, supplementing your daily CBD intake.
 It means that you can just carry a tub of CBD Gummy Bears wherever you go, and dose more discreetly in public.
 That makes them perfect for being on the go.

-With CBD edibles it’ll usually take at least an hour to feel the effects, which will then last for around six hours.
+With CBD edibles it’ll usually take at least an hour to be asorbed, and roughly six hours to be processed.
 However, since the CBD first passes through the digestive system this can fluctuate depending on metabolism.

 You know what CBD is, and you’ve managed to decide on a means of taking it.
 All settled right?
 Well you actually still have to choose the strength of your CBD oils or CBD e-liquids, one of the most important factors.
 That's why we've extensively polled our users to give you the best CBD experience.

-We've surveyed our users extensively, and we've found that our most satisfied users are all using at least 70mg a day.
-That's why we recommend that first-time users begin with a 1200ml oil, such as our CBD Oral Spray.
+We've surveyed our users extensively, and we've found that our most satisfied users are generally using 70mg a day.
+That's why we recommend that first-time users begin with a 1200mg oil, such as our CBD Oral Spray.
 By starting at a higher dose, you can easily figure out how CBD works best for you.

 After a week of using 70mg a day, you have two options: if you're satisfied, try decreasing by 20mg a day, and if you're dissatisfied, increase by 20mg a day.
 By using your CBD consistently, and experimenting with your dosage, you're at least 76% more likely to have a satisfying CBD experience.